KILT (AM): SportsRadio 610

 The current sports-talk format debuted in September 1994.
 The moniker for the new format was "Star 610 SportsRadio KILT."
-The initial hosts were Mike Edmonds & Ed Fowler in the afternoon from 4-7 p.m. and the Bob Stevenson Outdoors Show, airing Tuesday-Friday mornings 4am-5am and Saturdays & Sundays from 4am-7am.
+The initial hosts were Mike Edmonds & Ed Fowler in the afternoon from 4-7 p.m. and the Bob Stevenson Outdoors Show, airing Tuesday-Friday mornings 4 am-5 am and Saturdays & Sundays from 4 am-7 am.
 Prime Sports Radio, based in Dallas, aired for all other hours.

-In 1995, Edmonds & Fowler moved to the mornings 6am-9am and Rich Lord & Kenny Hand were paired together for "Section 610" from 4pm-7pm.
-Lord also hosted the locally produced Astros Clubhouse Extra post-game shows from 1996 to 1998.
+In 1995, Edmonds & Fowler moved to the mornings 6 am-9 am and Rich Lord & Kenny Hand were paired together for "Section 610" from 4 pm-7 pm.
+Lord & Hand also alternated hosting duties for the locally produced Astros Clubhouse Extra post-game shows from 1996 to 1998.
+KILT also became one of Jim Rome's most prominent affiliates in the mid & late 1990s.
+At one point, between 1996-1999 KILT aired Rome's show twice a day, live at 11 am, and then replayed at night at 7pm.
+KILT's local sports talk programming was expanded in the late 1990s as Nate Griffin, Lance Zierlein, John Granato, Tony Ortiz (as of 2024 at WWJ-AM in Detroit), Michael P. Davis, Adam Wexler, Russ Small, Jeremy Foster and Matt Jackson all joined the station for various timeslots.
+The network affiliation was also changed from Prime Sports to Chicago-based One on One Sports.

 In 2001, KILT signed a 10-year agreement with the expansion Houston Texans of the NFL to become their first-ever flagship radio station when the team began play in 2002.
 Marc Vandermeer was hired as the Voice of the Texans and was also added to the roster of station hosts.
 Vandermeer teamed with former Heisman Trophy winner Andre Ware on the game broadcasts and Lord, along with his new co-host in afternoon drive, Charlie Pallillo, served as co-host of the Texans first-ever pre-game and post-game shows.
-In 2007, Lord moved on to a new role, serving seven seasons as the Texans in-game sideline reporter.
+In 2007, Lord moved on to a new role, serving seven seasons as the Texans in-game sideline reporter before giving way to John Harris.

+As of 2024, longtime local hosts on SportsRadio 610 included: Sean Pendergast, Seth Payne, and John P. Lopez.

 Entercom ownership

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 KILT has remained Houston's top rated sports station for most of its history.
-Co-owned KIKK (650 AM) carries the CBS Sports Radio Network in the daytime, while KILT runs local sports shows.
-On late nights and weekends, KILT carries CBS Sports Radio programming.
+Co-owned KIKK (650 AM) carried the CBS Sports Radio (now Infinity Sports Network) in the daytime until 2021 when making the switch to sports gambling as The Bet, while KILT runs local sports shows.
+On late nights and weekends, KILT carries Infinity Sports Network programming.